Founder Equity Split

 Ready to get your equity right?

-Equity Matrix tracks contributions and calculates ownership automatically.
+Equity Matrix tracks contributions and calculates ownership automatically — so your split always reflects what each founder actually put in.

 Get Started Free